History Matters: Delaware's Gay Beach

 The three men, each with his own experience, represent different facets of the gay, male Rehoboth experience.
 Elkins was a staffer at the Carter White House?—?“sort of closeted” at meetings and on Capitol Hill— whereas Hoffer taught school in a rural town in Pennsylvania and constantly worried that his identity would be discovered and that he could lose his job.

 Producer’s note: this piece focuses on the gay, cis-gendered male experience, but does not seek to limit or trivialize the experience of lesbians, bisexual, trans and queer folks who vacationed in Rehoboth during these years.
-Next week's piece includes voices of people with different experiences than those represented here.
+Part two of the this History Matter includes voices of people with different experiences than those represented here.

 Escape from normal life